ed16/aws-k8s-messaging-platform/README.md

 1. +Write 2 go services
 2. +Wrap into docker containers
 3. +Deploy into minikube
-4. +Test in minikube
-5. +Fix minikube tunnel
-6. +Deploy prometheus and Grafana
+4. +Deploy Prometheus and Grafana
-7. +Collect custom metrics - user creation rate
+5. +Collect custom metrics - user creation rate
-8. +Display custom metrics in Grafana
+6. +Display custom metrics in Grafana
-9. Implement rate control function with autoscaling
-   1.
-10. Web UI
-   1.  to control the rate of user creation and reading users
-   2. Display reat rate
-   3. Display the avarage response time
+7. +Implement number of processes control for load-generator
-11. Each new commit to the main branch -
+8. +Each new commit to the main branch (github actions)
     1. Run unit tests
     2. Build containers
     3. Run integrational tests
-    4. Deploy to k8s (local minikube?)
-12. Autoscaling of the user-service when CPU is higher then something or responce time is higher then something
+9. Horizontal autoscaling of the user-service
-13. Autoscaling of the load-generator when it cannot give the desired rate
+10. Vertical autoscaling of the load-generator
-14. Implement the queue for the user creation?
-Probably for some other process
-15.
+11. Store users in PostgresDB
+12. Store users in MongoDB

 ## Deploy from zero